-UEFA EURO 2020 final tournament draw: All you need to know
+UEFA EURO 2020 final tournament draw: all you need to know

 Finland

-Winner play-off Path A (Iceland, Bulgaria or Hungary would be placed in Group F, Romania would be placed in Group C)

-Winner play-off Path B (Bosnia and Herzegovina, Slovakia, the Republic of Ireland or Northern Ireland will be placed in Group E)
+Play-off winner B (Bosnia and Herzegovina, Slovakia, Republic of Ireland, Northern Ireland)

-Winner play-off Path C (Scotland, Norway, Serbia or Israel will be placed in Group D)

-Winner play-off Path D (Georgia, North Macedonia, Kosovo or Belarus will be placed in Group C unless Romania win Path A, in which case the Path D winner will be placed in Group F)

-The draw will spilt the 24 qualifiers into six groups of four.
-Qualified host nations will be pre-paired in the same groups.
+The draw spilt the 24 qualifiers into six groups of four.
+Qualified host nations were pre-paired in the same groups.

-Seedings are based on overall European Qualifiers rankings, which are determined as follows (results against teams in sixth place are discarded):
+Seedings were based on overall European Qualifiers rankings, which were determined as follows (results against teams in sixth place are discarded):

 a) final position in group